 Evidence of cash savings

 Cash savings of over £16,000 can be counted towards your annual income.
 In order to do so, you will need to submit bank statements showing the cash savings in an account held by you or your spouse for at least six months prior to the application being made.

 If the applicant's partner receives an income from self-employment, it will be necessary to submit documents which show income for the last full financial year, or an average of the last two financial years.
 Income from self-employment can be combined with income from salaried and non-salaried employment, pension income, and non-employment income as appropriate.
 The documents required as evidence will vary depending on the type of self-employment.
 For sole-traders, partnerships, and franchises, evidence of tax payable, annual self-assessment to HMRC, and an SA300 or SA302 will be required, in addition to other information.
 Directors of a limited company will need to submit a Company Tax Return CT600, evidence of company registration, and annual financial accounts, an addition to other evidence.

 The documents to be included within your family Visa as a spouse will depend on your precise circumstances.
 It is important that you only submit the documents which you are asked to send (which will be outlined when you make your application), and that these meet the criteria provided.
-However, if you are in any doubt as to which documents to send, or whether the documents you have will meet the requirements of the Home Office, do seek expert immigration law advice as early as possible.
+However, if you are in any doubt as to which documents to send, or whether the documents you have will meet the requirements of the Home Office, do seek expert advise from our experienced immigration solicitors as early as possible.
 Doing so will ensure your application for a Spouse Visa has the best chance of success and will remove the likelihood of delays, problems, or refusal.